 The principal, then, functions as the major change agent and catalyst for creating and sustaining the conditions necessary to cultivate an effective learning environment for both students and teachers at their school.

-Since schools aren’t traditionally set up for systemic change, they don’t tend to produce transformational leaders.
+Since schools aren’t traditionally set up for systematic change, they don’t tend to produce transformational leaders.

 The truly effective schools are those that have adopted systems that set themselves up to be healthy, safe environments that are culturally relevant and centered on student learning outcomes.

-You can’t reshape dysfunction without a systemic approach to undoing it.
+You can’t reshape dysfunction without a systematic approach to undoing it.
 We have found this to be true throughout our work and that’s why we have established the tenants of “Hyper Focus."

 Once a transformational leader puts a productive school culture in place, it is the Accelerate Framework that allows the wheels of a successful school turnaround to take motion.